shariq1989/cookbook/content/recipe/vietnamese-caramel-chicken.md

 {{< figure src="/images/vnc5.jpg" class="instructionFigure">}}

 9. Garnish the thighs with cilantro and your choice of thinly sliced chili.
-To serve, pair the caramel chicken with rice, coconut rice, or a Vietnamese tossed salad.
+Serve the caramel chicken with rice, coconut rice, or a Vietnamese-tossed salad.

 {{< figure src="/images/vnc6.jpeg" class="instructionFigure">}}